 Additionally, this Alvarez baritone guitar also features an FST2M bracing system, bi-level bridge, real bone nut, and great quality tonewoods.

-The FSTM is a forward-shifted X brace design where both the X braces and asymmetric tone bars are scalloped.
+The FSTM is a forward-shifted X brace design with both the X braces and asymmetric tone bars scalloped.
 Moving the system forward allows for a larger soundboard, which is optimized with a solid maple bridge plate for both strength and energy.

 This guitar offers a warm, open, and powerful sound, and both the treble and bass registers are present and balanced.